-The respondent, on seeing this defamatory material, made an application for a court order seeking PC SNOWFLAKES medical history which surely would have evidenced the cause of her 12-month illness?
+The respondent, on seeing this defamatory material, made an application to the court, seeking an order for PC SNOWFLAKES medical history to be released to evidence the cause of her 12-month illness?

-The police costly legal team (paid for by the taxpayers) defended this application and the court refused to order it.
-Simply put, the officer made a false allegation that she refused to back up with any evidence whatsoever.
+The police costly legal team (paid for by the taxpayers) defended this application which the court refused to order it.

-Points 1 & 2 were shocking as this was fabricated evidence by a Lancashire police officer, it was malicious and untrue and was put in a signed statement that was then submitted to the court as evidence.
+Points 1 & 2 were shocking as this was completely fabricated evidence by a Lancashire police officer, it was malicious and untrue and was put in a signed statement which was then submitted to the court as evidence.

-The respondent made a subject access request to Lancashire police, asking for any logs or reports of the malicious allegations made by PC SNOWFLAKE, of course, they had none, as there were no allegations made.
-There is not a single log or shred of evidence to support this malicious allegation by PC SNOWFLAKE, which, under oath, she admitted to being HEARSAY.
+The respondent made a subject access request to Lancashire police, asking for any incident logs or reports of the malicious allegations made by PC SNOWFLAKE.
+Of course, they had none, as there were no allegations made.
+There is not a single incident, log or shred of evidence to support this malicious allegation by PC SNOWFLAKE, which, under oath, she admitted to being HEARSAY.
 A contradiction to her statement of truth.

-The meeting was covertly recorded by the respondent.
+The meeting was covertly recorded by the respondent for his protection.